GRUPO3-ITBANK/Sprint7/README.md

 ---

-SuperUser: pinocho
+Superusuario: 9000
-Contraseña: 123
+Contraseña: 9000

-User: gonza
+Usuario comun: 120
-Contraseña: panconqueso
+Contraseña: 120